How to Stop Picking Your Nails and Cuticles

 Can a protective manicure really help after nail picking damage?

-Why do my cuticles grow back thicker after I pick them?
+Why does the skin around my nails grow back thicker after I pick it?

 Is nail picking the same as nail biting?